IsaacScript/isaacscript/docs/publishing-to-the-workshop.md

 However, for large mods, there are often other tasks that need to be performed before pushing the files to the Steam Workshop. `isaacscript` contains a `--publish` flag that may be useful to you.
 It will perform the following steps:

 - Update all NPM dependencies (e.g. in the "package.json" file)
+- Run the Python script located at "scripts/pre-release.py" (if it exists).
-- Bump the version in the "src/constants.ts" file.
+- Bump the version in the "src/constants.ts" file (if it exists).
   - It looks for a line that looks something like `export const VERSION = "v1.0.0";`.
 - Bump the version in the "mod/metadata.xml" file.
 - Bump the version in the "mod/version.txt" file.